Weak and strong no-arbitrage conditions for continuous financial markets: No Free Lunch with Vanishing Risk

-The goal of this section consists in studying the traditional NA and NFLVR conditions, on which the classical no-arbitrage pricing theory is based (we refer the reader to \cite{DS} for a complete account), and their relations with the weak no-arbitrage conditions discussed so far.
-As can be seen from Definition \ref{arb}, the NA and NFLVR conditions exclude arbitrage possibilities that may require access to a finite line of credit and, hence, cannot be realized in an unlimited way be every market participant.
-This contrasts with the weak no-arbitrage conditions analyzed in the previous sections.
+The goal of this section consists in studying the NFLVR condition, on which the classical no-arbitrage pricing theory is based (we refer the reader to \cite{DS} for a complete account thereof), and the relations with the weak no-arbitrage conditions discussed so far.
+As can be seen from Definition \ref{arb}, the NA (and, hence, the NFLVR) condition excludes arbitrage possibilities that may require access to a finite line of credit and, hence, cannot be realized in an unlimited way be every market participant.
 Let us begin this section by introducing another (last) notion of arbitrage.